Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 I have had experiences with level 3-4 companies.
 They have coding sections where they expect you to write a for loop and perform simple operations like increasing or multiplying numbers.
 These tasks are similar to the easy tasks on LeetCode.
 Every time, I was confused at first because I didn't expect it to be so easy.
 But it is.

 Different companies have different levels of complexity in their interviews and expectations from candidates.
 - Level 1 and 2 - they have a list of things that an ideal candidate should do.
 They expect that you will do most of them.
 However, it is interesting to note that different companies have different lists of things.
 For example, one company expects you to cover all edge cases in your code, while another expects you to drive system design interviews.
-Another company expects you to write production-ready names of variables, while yet another expects good answers to behavioral questions in coding interviews.
-Therefore, it is better to understand what a company expects from you to increase your chances.
+Another company expects you to write production-ready names of variables, while yet another expects good answers to behavioral questions on coding interviews.
+Therefore, it is better to understand what company expects from you to increase your chances.
 - Level 3 and 4 - usually, they don't have additional materials for the interview, and it is hard to find experience from other candidates.
 However, they usually don't have strict requirements.

 ## There is no standardised interview process